Why no one has dethroned Naukri (yet)

 So what’s really going on?

 If you needed to hire at scale, there was no real decision to make.
+Companies needed:

 A large candidate pool